 In most cases, people are under no legal duty to report a crime.
 “Failure to report a crime” is generally not a crime in and of itself.
-This is true no matter if someone:
+This is true even if someone:

 - knew about the criminal activity in advance,

 - witnessed the commission of a crime while it unfolded or took place, and/or

 - learned of the offense after it took place.

-There are, though, two main exceptions to these general rules.
+There are, however, two main exceptions to these general rules.
 These are:

-- some professionals have a legal obligation to report instances of child abuse and child neglect, per California’s Child Abuse and Neglect Reporting Act (CANRA), and
+- some professionals who are considered “mandated reporters” must report instances of child abuse and child neglect, and

-- a party cannot aid or abet in violating federal law or state law, per Penal Code 31.
+- a party cannot aid or abet in violating federal law or state law, per Penal Code 31 PC .

 Note that if a party does report crimes to law enforcement officers, and it is a false report of a crime, the false reporting is a California offense under Penal Code 148.5 PC.

 What is CANRA under California Law?

 The Child Abuse and Neglect Reporting Act, sometimes referred to as California’s “mandatory reporting law,” makes it a crime if certain professionals do not report instances of actual or suspected child abuse and child neglect.

 Under this statute, “mandatory reporters” must tell of abuse and neglect victimization occurrences to:

 - social services agencies.